Hopf Algebras Consisting of Finite Sets: Quotient and collapsing of finite sets

-In (2.3) the symbol $\{\cdot\}$ denotes an element in power-set.
-If $U\cap I\not=\emptyset$ we call the quotient is non-trivial. \end{definition}
+In the above statements the symbol $\{\cdot\}$ denotes an element in power-set $\mathcal{P}(A)$. \end{definition}

 \begin{remark} $\\$ \begin{itemize} \item We call procedure from pair $(U,I)$ to quotient $U\diagup I$ the collapsing.
 Roughly speaking, the subset $I\cap U$ collapses to a new "ideal element".
-The notation of quotient or collapsing are motivated by the quotient of Feynman diagrams. \item Particularly, we have
+The notations of quotient and collapsing are motivated by the quotient and collapsing of Feynman diagrams. \item Particularly, we have